ibm-cloud-docs/secure-enterprise/custom-basic.md

 {: #basic-custom-info}
 {: step}

 Now that you updated the configuration and created your own architecture, you must also update the name and the programmatic name.
-For the purposes of this tutorial, update the name to `Example Corps' architecture` and the programmatic name to `deploy-arch-example-corp`.
+For the purposes of this tutorial, update the name to `Example Corps' infrastructure` and the programmatic name to `deploy-arch-example-corp`.

 1. Open the `ibm_catalog.json` file.
 1. Find the `name` field and update the programmatic name of your architecture to `deploy-arch-example-corp`.
-1. Find the `label` field and update the name of your deployable architecture to `Example Corps' architecture`.
+1. Find the `label` field and update the name of your deployable architecture to `Example Corps' infrastructure`.
 1. Find the `version` field and enter `0.0.1` to update the version number.
 1. Save the file.